Significant-Gravitas/AutoGPT/README.md

 # afaas: Agent Framework as a Service

 Welcome to the **afaas: Agent Framework as a Service** project!
-This project is a fork of the `autogpt/core/` library and aims to support a variety of enhancements and improvements.
-The **afaas** project has several primary goals:
+This project is a fork **AutoGPT** it aims to facilitate developments and provide additional functionalities, namely :

-1. **Separate Agent Functionalities**: Facilitate teamwork by dividing agent functionalities into three parts:
+1. **Separate Agent Functionalities**: Facilitate teamwork by dividing agent functionalities into four parts:
    - **Agent Main**: Focuses on UI ↔ Agent ↔ Database interfaces, supporting CRUD & Execution.
    - **Agent Loop**: Concentrates on the Agent execution logic.
+   - **Agent Models**: Gather Settings and Configurations required to run an Agent.
    - **Agent Strategies**: Emphasizes the creation of (dynamic) prompts for the Machine Learning Back-end.

 2. **Support Multiple Users**: Allows multi-user, so you can provide your agent via an API/Service to multiple persons/programs.